-a. interest will Jacqui accumulate over 3 months if she makes no repayments?
-Give your answ nearest cent.
-1 mark
+a.
+If Jacqui's credit card has an interest rate of 15% per annum, compounded monthly, how much interest will Jacqui accumulate over 3 months if she makes no repayments?
+Give your answer to the nearest cent.

+b.
 Jacqui can afford repayments of \$140 per month.
 Fill out the following table (round your answers to the nearest cent) to determine how many months it will take Jacqui to pay for the coffee machine.
 Assume \$140 is paid off the principal amount at the end of each month after the interest has been added.